-&lt;sup>151 The rate of reaction is discussed in the next section.
+152 The rate of reaction is discussed in the next section.

-Recall that the pH = $-\log [H^+]$ , so $[H^+] = 10^{-pH}$ , if the pH is = 1 then the concentration of $H^+ = 10^{-1}$ , or 0.1 M.
+153 Recall that the pH = $-\log [H^+]$, so $[H^+] = 10^{-pH}$, if the pH is = 1 then the concentration of H+ = 10^{-1} , or 0.1 M.

-&lt;sup>153 We write acetic acid in this condensed formula for clarity, remembering that the actual structure of acetic acid is CH3C=O(O-H), and it is the H on the terminal O that is donated to a base (water).
+154 We write acetic acid in this condensed formula for clarity, remembering that the actual structure of acetic acid is CH3C=O(O-H), and it is the H on the terminal O that is donated to a base (water).

-There are two important conclusions here: first, the reaction of acetic acid is fast, and second, most of the acetic acid has not, in fact, reacted with the water.
-But wait-there is more!
 Even if the reaction appears to have stopped because the pH is not changing any further, at the molecular level things are still happening.
 That is, the reaction of acetic acid with water continues on, but the reverse reaction occurs at the same rate.
 So the bulk concentrations of all the species remain constant, even though individual molecules present in each population are constantly changing.
 The questions of how far a reaction proceeds (towards products) and how fast it gets there are intertwined.
 We will demonstrate the many factors that affect these two reaction properties.

 - .
 Draw out a general Brønsted-Lowry acid-base reaction that might occur in water. - .
-Why do you think the reaction occurs so fast (as soon as the molecules bump into each other)? - Do you think the water plays a role in the reaction?
+Why do you think the reaction occurs so fast (as soon as the molecules bump into each other)? - .
+Do you think the water plays a role in the reaction?
 Draw out a molecular-level picture of your acid-base reaction, showing the solvent interactions.

+.
 How do you think the reaction would be affected if it took place in the gas phase instead of an aqueous solution?